VictorAlbertos/Pacman/README.md

-# ComeCocos
+# Pacman
-The classic video game "come cocos" for iOS and Android made with Unity 2d
+The classic video game Pacman for iOS and Android made with Unity 2d